okami101/vuetify-admin/packages/docs/guide/resources.md

 A "resource" means a given server entity which can be managed by Vtec Admin, i.e. created/read/updated/deleted.
 It must correspond to a valid API endpoint that allows all of this CRUD operations.

-The next piece of code represent an example of expected structure that must be sended to Vtec Admin constructor [as seen previously](admin.md) :
+The next piece of code represent an example of expected structure that must be sent to Vtec Admin constructor [as seen previously](admin.md) :

 **`src/resources/index.js`**